Damian Priest: United States Champion (2021-2022)

 Priest returned on the July 12 episode of Raw, saving Humberto Carrillo from an attack by United States Champion Sheamus after their title match and starting a feud between the two.
 He challenged Sheamus to a title match at SummerSlam on the August 9 episode of Raw, which Sheamus accepted.
 At SummerSlam on August 21, Priest defeated Sheamus to win the United States Championship for the first time in his career.
 He made his first successful title defense against Sheamus and Drew McIntyre in a triple threat match on the August 30 episode of Raw.
 Priest retained the title against Jeff Hardy on the September 13 episode of Raw, and in a triple threat match also involving Sheamus at Extreme Rules on September 26.
 On the following episode of Raw, Priest defeated Sheamus in a no-disqualification, no count-out match to retain the title, ending their feud.
 He then successfully defended the title against Hardy in a rematch on the October 4 episode of Raw.

 On the October 25 episode of Raw, with a new, revamped character, he defeated T-Bar; after the latter threw a chair at the former outside the ring, Priest viciously attacked T-Bar, turning himself into a tweener.
 At Survivor Series on November 21, Priest lost to Intercontinental Champion Shinsuke Nakamura in a champion vs. champion match by disqualification after repeated distractions from Nakamura's ally Rick Boogs, causing Priest to attack both of them, marking his second loss on the main roster.
 Over the following months, Priest successfully defended the title on Raw against the likes of Sami Zayn, Apollo Crews, Robert Roode, Dolph Ziggler, Kevin Owens and AJ Styles.
 On the February 21, 2022 episode of Raw, Finn Bálor challenged Priest to a title match on the following episode of Raw, where Priest lost the United States Championship to Balor, ending his reign at 191 days.
-After the match, Priest attacked Bálor, fully turning heel for the first time since May 2020 and the first time on the main roster.
+After the match, Priest attacked Bálor, turning heel.